WordPress/wordcamp.org/readme.md

 ### WordCamp.org

-This repository mirrors https://meta.svn.wordpress.org/sites/trunk/wordcamp.org/ and can be used to contribute used Git instead of SVN.
+This repository mirrors https://meta.svn.wordpress.org/sites/trunk/wordcamp.org/ and can be used to contribute using Git instead of SVN.

-###### Setup
+#### Setup

 There are two primary ways to setup this repo for local development.